 Like many things, recovery of lost tack or trailer will most likely occur in the first 48-72 hours, if recovery is going to happen.
 Still, it’s worth staying persistent- and a bi-weekly craigslist post or call to the police officer who took your report may eventually pay off.

 If you itemize your taxes, the IRS makes allowances for the deduction of loss that occurred as a result of theft.
-While not reimbursing you for theft, this allows you to deduct the loss of your trailer and/or equipment (with some adjusting calculations) from your taxable income for the year it was stolen.
+While not reimbursing you for theft, this allows you to deduct the loss of your trailer and/or equipment (with some adjusting calculations) from your taxable income for the year it was stolen. [*tax law has changed since our horse trailer was stolen.
+Consult with an accountant to determine if your loss qualifies as a deduction]

 6. Live & Learn